Tale of two cities: Kurdish vote lays bare political divisions

 “They have no right to attack us when they let the militias attack Sunnis.
 Give the Sunnis their own state,” he said.

-It’s that kind of bitterness that all sides will face as the Kurds work toward a viable state.
+It’s that kind of bitterness that all sides will face as the Kurds work towards a viable state.
+(Writing by Michael Georgy; editing by Giles Elgood)